 |Text that cannot be interpreted as a number, typed directly into the list of arguments||#VALUE! error||#VALUE! error|

 |Logical values, within arrays or reference arguments||Ignored||ARE counted|

 |Text (including empty text "", text representations of numbers, or other text), within arrays or reference arguments||Ignored||Counted as zero|

 The following spreadsheet shows the Excel Varpa function used to calculate the variance of the set of values in cells A1-A4 and in cells A1-A6.

-Further information and examples of the Excel Varpa function can be found on the Microsoft Office website.
+Further details and examples of the Excel Varpa function are provided on the Microsoft Office website.

 If you get an error from the Excel Varpa Function, this is likely to be one of the following:

 |#DIV/0!||-||Occurs if none of the values that have been supplied to the function are numeric.|